PanEditor/StealerCrealer/README.md

 if you have an error while installing try `pip install -r requirements.txt`

-Now You need to use pyinstaller to convert python file to exe.
+If you need to use pyinstaller to convert python file to exe.

 Open CMD and type `pip install auto_py_to_exe`